Super-resolution Reconstruction of Single Image for Latent features: Related Work

-\textbf{VAE based methods:}The VAE based methods and Flow based methods are also generative models.
-The VAE based approach first maps the input to the hidden space for probability density estimation.
-Then VAE assumes the prior distribution as a standard Gaussian distribution and trains a probability decoder to achieve the mapping from the hidden space to the real data distribution.
-For example, Gatopoulos et al. \cite{DBLP:journals/corr/abs-2006-05218}, according to the feature that neurons in human vision can continuously add new information to enhance existing signals after adapting to light, used the image downsampling representation as a random variable based on the VAE and continuously added random variables into the model for training.
-However, Gatopoulos et al.'s method tended to generate blurred images, so Liu et al.\cite{liu2020photo} added a Conditional sampling mechanism to reduce the potential subspace for reconstruction.
-Although Liu's method can reconstruct some HR images with simple backgrounds, they use Mean Square Error(MSE) for model optimization, which tends to cause blurring of the edges of some complex background images.
-Liu et al. \cite{DBLP:conf/cvpr/LiuSW21} considered searching similar style images from reference images to guide the reconstruction of HR images.
-They use Conditional Variational Auto-Encoder (CVAE) to compress various reference images into a compact hidden space to learn the explicit distribution and sample corresponding style features from this distribution as conditions or priors, which are used to solve the problem of complex background edge blurring in reconstruction.
+VAE-based methods have also been applied to SISR tasks.
+They initially map the input image to a hidden space to perform probability density estimation.
+The VAE then assumes a standard Gaussian distribution as the prior and trains a probabilistic decoder to establish a mapping from the latent space to the actual data distribution.
+For instance, Gatopoulos et al. \cite{DBLP:journals/corr/abs-2006-05218} leveraged the features of neurons in human vision to enhance existing signals by continuously incorporating new information after adapting to light exposure.
+In their VAE-based methods, they treated downsampled image representations as random variables and continuously fed these variables into the model during training.
+However, the method proposed by Gatopoulos et al. tends to generate blurry images.
+To address this issue, Liu et al. \cite{liu2020photo} proposed using a conditional sampling mechanism to narrow the latent subspace for reconstruction.
+Although Liu's method can reconstruct HR images with simple backgrounds, they used mean square error for model optimization, which could potentially lead to blurring at the edges of images with complex backgrounds.
+To overcome this problem, Liu et al. \cite{DBLP:conf/cvpr/LiuSW21} proposed searching for images of similar styles from reference images to guide the reconstruction of HR images.
+They employed a conditional VAE (CVAE) to compress various reference images into a compact latent space, thereby learning an explicit distribution.
+They then sampled style features from this distribution as conditions or priors to address the edge blurring issue in the reconstructed images.
+Despite these efforts, the quality of samples generated by VAE-based methods is not optimal, often resulting in the loss of local details and textures.